UltiRequiem/random_number/readme.md

 # random_number

-> Generate random number, a list of them or a generator with configuration.
+> Generate random number, a list of them or a generator with optional
+> configuration.

 ## Usage